Cosmic rays and random magnetic traps: Results

 \subsection{Proton distribution in the axisymmetric trap}

 We use the axisymmetric trap of Section~\ref{subsec:danmirror} to clarify and quantify the sensitivity of the results to the simulation parameters (such as the total number of particles, the sampling of their trajectories and the duration of the simulation) as well as to verify the effects of the shape of the injection region on the particle distribution.
 Since these aspects of the particle behavior are largely independent of the energy losses, we only consider protons in this case.
 The trajectory of a single proton trapped in the axisymmetric magnetic trap is shown in Fig.~\ref{fig:dan_mirror_traj}a: at this particle energy, it is reflected at $z=\pm 7.5 \,\rm pc$ and drifts along the azimuth because of the radial variation of the magnetic field strength.
 Correspondingly, the pitch angle varies periodically and nearly linearly between its extrema with the reflections that occur when $\theta=90^\circ$ (Fig.~\ref{fig:dan_mirror_traj}b), while the magnetic moment only varies by 5\% without any signs of a systematic trend (Fig.~\ref{fig:dan_mirror_traj}c).
-Fig.~\ref{fig:dan_mirror_traj}d shows the particle distribution in relation to the trap structure (see also Fig.~\ref{fig:ncr_dan_analytical015}b).
+Fig.~\ref{fig:dan_mirror_traj}d shows a three-dimensional perspective view of the axisymmetric trap, with $z$ aligned vertically.
+The different shades of translucent grey to blue show isosurfaces of increasing magnetic field strength.
+The gold isosurface shows one value of the resulting number density of cosmic rays.
+(See also Fig.~\ref{fig:ncr_dan_analytical015}b.)